NeverEverFelix/fabricks-ai-reliability-layer/README.md

 ### **Intents**

 An **intent** describes *what you want your workflow to accomplish* — not the low-level mechanics of making the model behave.

-It consists of a named collection of ordered steps, each representing a meaningful action in your workflow (e.g., “call the primary model,” “sanitize output,” “fallback to a cheaper model,” etc.).
+It consists of a named collection of ordered steps, each representing a meaningful action in your workflow (e.g., “call the primary model,” “sanitize output,” “fallback to a cheaper model”).

 You define intents with `defineIntent()`, and the library guarantees deterministic, reliability-aware execution.